pytexas/2025/docs/faq.md

     PyTexas offers a limited number of opportunity grants for community members that would be otherwise unable to
     attend: [see here for more details](about#grants).

+???+ question "If I purchase an in-person ticket, can I access the virtual event?"

+    Yes!
+If you can only attend a portion of the conference in person, you can still participate in the rest of the conference virtually.
+Follow the instructions on the [virtual attendance](/2025/attend/virtual) for instructions to do this.

 ???+ question "Can I get a discount for volunteering or speaking?"

     Accepted speakers will get a free ticket to the event.

+???+ question "What is your refund policy?"

+    In the event of cancellation prior to 7 days before the conference, registration fees will be fully refunded.
+After this time period, we will refund 50% of the registration price.
+For any pre-order items (e.g. t-shirts), orders will be refunded if cancellation happens before the production order is made.

 ???+ question "How much of my sponsorship or ticket price goes to the conference?"